 Here’s how you can set up your team for success when it comes to work order management.

-1) Build SOPs and checklists
+Build SOP’s and checklists

-2) Develop a method for prioritizing maintenance work
+Develop methods for prioritizing maintenance work

-Deciding which Work Orders should have higher priority should be a systematic process relying on clearly defined metrics, not something that is done based on a feeling or assumptions.
-In other words, how you prioritize maintenance work should reflect its true effect on the overall operations of the plant and asset management.
+How you prioritize maintenance work should reflect its true effect on the overall operations of the plant and asset management.

-In short, when assigning a priority to a WO, consider the following:
+When assigning a priority to a WO, consider the following: